Please review all components of the web page and the PRP User Manual to assist with your application process.

 Introducing the Provider Recognition Program (PRP) Pilot

-The PRP Pilot is a state-wide recognition program that offers financial and non-financial incentives to eligible attending providers who are high adopters of Occupational Health Best Practices.
-The schedule for pilot enrollment and launch will be finalized this winter, and the year-long pilot launches in spring 2022.
+Welcome Washington attending providers!
+The PRP Pilot is a state-wide recognition program that offers financial and non-financial incentives to eligible attending providers who are high adopters of occupational health best practices.
 Enrollment in the pilot is limited to 100 attending providers; please review the steps to enrollment on our "Apply Now" page.

 Benefits of Participating in the PRP Pilot

-The PRP Pilot gives us an opportunity to learn from attending providers who treat injured workers and successfully use Occupational Health Best Practices.
-The pilot is designed to identify program improvements, learning from participating providers’ experience before we make the program widely available.
+The PRP Pilot gives us an opportunity to learn from attending providers who treat workers and successfully use occupational health best practices.
+The pilot is designed to identify program improvements before we make the program widely available.

-Receive increased financial compensation on claims payment, in connection with a high standard of patient care through demonstrated excellence in Occupational Health Best Practices.
 PRP Pilot participants receive increased compensation on claims, and L&I will provide financial reporting to update you on how much you’ve received while participating.
-Compensation during the pilot includes:

 - $385 for each new worker in addition to initial visit charges, when the PRP attending provider is also enrolled in COHE

 Other Benefits of Participation in the PRP Pilot

-- Participating in the pilot is a new opportunity for providers who haven't been a part of a Center of Occupational Health & Education (COHE) and want to access incentives in connection with the use of Occupational Health Best Practices.
-Current attending providers working within a COHE are eligible to apply to join the PRP Pilot.
+- Participating in the pilot is a new opportunity for providers who haven't been a part of a Center of Occupational Health & Education (COHE) and want to access incentives in connection with the use of occupational health best practices.
+Current attending providers working within a COHE are also eligible to apply to join the PRP Pilot.

-- Participants in the pilot must submit all forms and claim information electronically.
-Electronic submissions ensure provider information is received by L&I quickly so claim managers can respond to provider requests in a timely manner, and so L&I can measure provider use of Occupational Health Best Practices accurately.
+- Participants in the pilot must submit Report of Accident and Activity Prescription Forms electronically.
+Electronic submissions ensures provider information is received by L&I quickly so claim managers can respond to provider requests in a timely manner, and so L&I can measure provider use of occupational health best practices accurately.

 - Unlike COHE, PRP is not a quality improvement program; it is a recognition and incentive program.